 Making hand-dipped tapers is one of the oldest ways to make candles, and also the most hands-on.
 But, like anything, once you go through the process it becomes simpler each time you repeat it.
 Dipping candles is the process of building up layers of wax on a wick.
 This process naturally creates slender taper candles.
 Historically, this task was a familiar one to Colonial American homemakers.
 Today, hand-dipped tapers make great table candles, emergency lighting and fantastic gifts.
 My daughter and I even made our own birthday candles to grace the top of some lucky family member’s cake!

 I was amazed at the simple supplies needed to create scented taper candles.
 In fact, I found everything I needed around my house except for the melting pot and the actual candle ingredients.
-Here’s how I made homemade, lavender-colored, lilac-scented taper candles.
+Here’s how I made homemade, lilac-scented taper candles.
 You can color and scent yours any which way you like!
 (I’m thinking of burnt-orange, pumpkin scented for fall, but that’s just me.)

 - Seamless Melting Pot (or dipping can, at least 2″ taller than the desired length of your finished candles